Best wholesale club card

-Bulk buyers that are curious about the potential rewards and benefits that might come with the Sam’s Club Mastercard might be a bit disappointed, unless feeding their gas tanks is a bigger expense than feeding their households.
+Bulk buyers curious about the potential rewards and benefits of the Sam’s Club Mastercard might be disappointed unless filling their gas tanks is a bigger expense than feeding their households.

-This card’s main benefit is its 5 percent cash back rate on gas, where it beats the rival Costco Anywhere Visa® Card by Citi as one of the best credit cards for gas.
-The dining cash back is great too, Plus members earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club when they use their Sam’s Club Mastercard and another 2 percent back from their Plus membership, for a total of up to 5 percent rewards on eligible purchases.
-However, cash back is only issued once per year and you need to redeem in-store if you want to use it outside Sam’s Club.
+This card’s main benefit is its 5 percent cash back rate on gas, which beats the rival Costco Anywhere Visa® Card by Citi as one of the best credit cards for gas.
+The dining cash back is significant too.
+Sam’s Club Plus members earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club when they use their Sam’s Club Mastercard and another 2 percent back from their Plus membership, for up to 5 percent rewards on eligible purchases.
+However, it’s important to note you’ll need to redeem your cash rewards in a physical store if you want to use them outside of Sam’s Club.

-Retail credit cards aren’t known for stellar sign-up bonuses, and the Sam’s credit card is no exception.
-You’ll receive a $30 Statement Credit when you open a new account and make $30 in Sam’s Club purchases within 30 days.
+Retail credit cards aren’t known for stellar bonuses, and the Sam’s Club credit card is no exception.
+You’ll receive a $30 statement credit when you open a new account and make $30 in Sam’s Club purchases within the first 30 days.

 Essentially receiving $30 in free Sam’s Club merchandise isn’t a bad deal, but it isn’t the best we’ve seen among store cards.
-Its cousin card, the Capital One Walmart Rewards Mastercard, offers 5 percent cash back when using Walmart Pay in-store for the first 12 months, and the Amazon Prime Rewards Visa Signature Card gives you a $70 Amazon gift card instantly upon approval.
+Its cousin card, the Capital One Walmart Rewards® Mastercard®, offers 5 percent cash back when using Walmart Pay in-store for the first 12 months.
+Also, the Amazon Prime Rewards Visa Signature Card instantly gives you a $100 Amazon gift card upon approval.

-The Sam’s Club Mastercard cash back categories are pretty flexible—especially compared to the Costco card’s category restrictions.
+The Sam’s Club Mastercard cash back categories are flexible, especially compared to the Costco card’s category restrictions.
 While there’s a strange limit of $5,000 cash back per year, this likely won’t be a problem since you’d need to spend more than $150,000 across your gas and dining categories to accomplish this feat.
-However, there are a few key caveats around your rewards redemption to take note of.

 Your primary sources of Sam’s Club credit card cash back are the 5 percent cash back on gas (up to $6,000 per year, then 1 percent) and 3 percent back on dining and takeout bonus categories.
 Sam’s Club Plus members can earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club when they use their Sam’s Club Mastercard and another 2 percent back from their Plus membership, for a total of up to 5 percent rewards on eligible purchases.

-For what it’s worth, this card doesn’t have the same bonus category restrictions that the Costco card does, such as Costco’s bakery and bed-and-breakfast exclusions for dining.
+This card doesn’t have the same bonus category restrictions as the Costco card, such as Costco’s bakery and bed-and-breakfast exclusions for dining.
 And unlike the Costco card, the Sam’s Club Mastercard doesn’t exclude other store-branded gas stations from its gas rewards category.
-Plus, some credit card restaurant reward categories exclude caterers, which the Sam’s Club card’s terms specifically state it accepts.
-This can be especially helpful if you run a small business or if you use your Sam’s Club membership to prep for events.
+Plus, some restaurant reward categories exclude caterers, which the Sam’s Club card’s terms specifically state it accepts.
+This can be especially helpful if you run a small business or use your Sam’s Club membership to prep for events.

-Since Sam’s Club no longer issues cash back in the form of checks and you can’t immediately deposit them into a bank account, you have only until Dec.
-31 of each year to redeem your rewards.
-Sam’s Club cash back can go toward Sam’s Club purchases online and at the register in-store, membership upgrades or renewals or statement credits on your card.
-But if you want cold, hard cash, you’ll have to trek to a Sam’s Club location and redeem in person at a staffed register or the Member Services desk.
+Your cash rewards can go toward Sam’s Club purchases online and at the register in-store, membership upgrades or renewals or statement credits on your card.
+But if you want cold, hard cash, you’ll have to trek to a Sam’s Club location and redeem it in person at a staffed register or the Member Services desk.